scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/put_object_tagging.rst

 Special Errors
 ~~~~~~~~~~~~~~

-- InvalidTagError — The tag provided was not a valid tag.
+- ``InvalidTagError`` — The tag provided was not valid.
 This error can occur
   if the tag did not pass input validation.
 See `Object Tagging
   <http://docs.aws.amazon.com/AmazonS3/latest/dev/object-tagging.html>`__ in the
   *Amazon Simple Storage Service Developer Guide*.
-- MalformedXMLError — The XML provided does not match the schema.
+- ``MalformedXMLError`` — The XML provided does not match the schema.
-- OperationAbortedError — A conflicting conditional operation is currently in
+- ``OperationAbortedError`` — A conflicting conditional operation is currently
-  progress against this resource.
+  in progress against this resource.
 Please try again.
-- InternalError — The service was unable to apply the provided tag to
+- ``InternalError`` — The service was unable to apply the provided tag to the
-  the object.
+  object.

 Examples
 --------